alidcastano/alidcastano-jekyll/_posts/2016-04-02-stay-upwind.md

 And, unlike Steve Jobs, I was not friends with any Steve Wozniaks.
 I spent three unsuccessful weeks trying to find a technical co-founder.
 It was debilitating to realize: my success was entirely dependent on the off chance that a talented programmer would fall on my lap and code my idea.

 "Should I learn to code?"
-The only thing I knew about programming courses is how hard and time consuming they are, because everyone complained about them.
+It was the first time I entertained the idea.
 I pictured the kid who started playing with computers when he was 9.
 I could never compete with him.
+The only thing I knew about programming courses was how hard and time consuming they are, because everyone complained about them.
 And lingering in the back of my mind was the fact that I didn't take calculus, ergo, I sucked at math.

 I was doing it again.
 Letting my fears get the best of me.